hulinghuan/FindMyTwitchChats/README.md

 ➜ ...
 ```

-Example 2: Load the fetched chat from file and search your message:
+Example 2: Load the fetched chat from a file and search your message:
 ```bash
 ➜ python findmychat.py -u https://www.twitch.tv/videos/160499333 -n grimlinzbot -l grimmmz
 ➜ At 01 Hour, 11 Minute, 26 Second: Twitch Prime is a premium experience on Twitch that is included with an Amazon Prime membership. ➜ A FREE CHANNEL SUBSCRIPTION EVERY 30 DAYS TO BE USED ON ANY PARTNERED CHANNEL, ad-free viewing on Twitch, exclusive emotes, and chat badge.